 Data security and reliability

-One data breach or system outage can spell disaster for your maintenance team and the company, which is why it’s critical to know which type of CMMS software offers more protection.
+One data breach or system outage can spell disaster for your maintenance-teams-can-avoid-the-top-osha-violations/” >maintenance team and the company, which is why it’s critical to know which type of CMMS software offers more protection.

 - Data management: While data in on-premise servers are extremely safe, cloud-based vendors partner with companies like Amazon to securely store data.
 They also take care of backing it up, so data never gets lost or destroyed.
 The in-house IT team has to manage any data collected by on-premise software.